Here’s How to Reduce RAM Usage on Windows PC — 13 Solutions

 Many Microsoft users encounter an error that displays 99% memory usage.
 Even though the device has significant free RAM, you might still get an error message saying, “Computer low on memory”.

 This error is triggered due to some unknown bugs in the Network Diagnostic Usage (NDU).
 But thankfully, you can fix NDU errors by changing Registry values.
-Before tweaking with the Registry Editor, ensure to backup your system.
+Before tweaking with the Registry Editor, ensure to back up your system.
 This way, you will not lose your data if something goes wrong.

 After backing up your system, follow these steps to change the NDU value: